-- 1. To outline the manner in which Medical Imaging students will be expected to act both on campus and in the clinical setting. - 2.
+- 1. To outline the manner in which Medical Imaging students will be expected to conduct themselves, both on campus and in the clinical setting. - 2.
 To define actions to be taken for failure to comply with rules of conduct and professionalism.

-- 1. Students will adhere to the A.R.R.T. /A.S.R.T.
+- 1. Students are expected to exhibit professional conduct at all times as defined in the Medical Imaging Student Performance Description as governed by the policies and procedures of the program, as well as the individual Clinical Education Center (CEC) to which they are assigned.
+Professional Conduct/Behaviors are also expected on campus and in the classroom. - 2.
+Professional behaviors shall include, but are not limited to: absenteeism; conduct; moral ethics; dress code; and an overall adherence to the policies and procedures as set forth by Misericordia University, the CEC, and more specifically, the Medical Imaging Department, as well as the A.R.R.T./A.S.R.T.
+The department supervisor and the MU faculty members have the full authority of the department chairperson to enforce these policies while the student is in the CEC.
+On campus, program faculty will enforce this policy. - 3.
+Cellular phones and other communication devices are not permitted to be turned on or used during didactic, clinical or laboratory sessions.
+Any use of these devices during stated times will be considered a violation of this policy, unless prior approval was received by the course professor or MU faculty member.
+(Moses Taylor students; please see the CEC's specific policy on myMU Medical Imaging Communities page) - 4.
+Students will comply with the Academic Integrity Policy and adhere to all Medical Imaging course syllabi requirements.
+Failure to do so may result in application of the department's reprimand process. - 5.
+A student's failure to comply with direct/indirect supervision requirement, and/or repeat radiograph procedures, as stated in Policy # 19 of this handbook, will result in disciplinary action. - 6.
+Students will adhere to the A.R.R.T./A.S.R.T.
 Code of Ethics (i.e. patient safety, patient confidentiality, respecting the privacy of Clinical Education Center (CEC) policies and procedures, etc.).
-Because patient safety is the #1 priority of this program, violations of patient safety and/or patient confidentiality will be subject to the disciplinary process upon the first infraction/violation, and each subsequent violation thereafter according to the three step disciplinary process listed below.
+Because patient safety is the #1 priority of this program, violations of patient safety and/or patient confidentiality will be subject to the disciplinary process upon the first infraction/violation, and each subsequent violation thereafter according to the three-step disciplinary process listed below.
 In some circumstances, breach of patient confidentiality and patient safety may result in Immediate Dismissal (see below).
-Violations will be determined by the Misericordia University Clinical Instructor. - 2.
-Students are expected to exhibit professional conduct as defined in the Medical Imaging Student Performance Description at all times as governed by the policies and procedures of the program, as well as the individual CEC to which they are assigned.
-Professional Conduct/Behaviors are also expected on campus. - 3.
-Professional behaviors shall include, but are not limited to: absenteeism; conduct; moral ethics; dress code; and an overall adhering to the policies and procedures as set forth by Misericordia University and the CEC and more specifically, the Medical Imaging Department, as well as the A.R.R.T./A.S.R.T.
-The department supervisor and the clinical instructors have the full authority of the Department Chairperson to enforce these policies while the student is in the CEC.
-On campus, program faculty will enforce this policy. - 4.
-Cellular phones and other communication devices are not permitted to be turned on or used during didactic, clinical or laboratory sessions.
-Any use of these devices during stated times will be considered a violation of this policy, unless prior approval was received by the course professor or MU clinical instructor.
-(Moses Taylor students; please see the CEC's specific policy on myMU Medical Imaging Communities page) - 5.
-Failure to comply with all policies & procedures and A.R.R.T./A.S.R.T. code of ethics will result in notification to the clinical coordinator who will notify the Department Chairperson.
-Direction will then be given as to what stage of violation the said offense is deemed.
+Failure to comply with all policies & procedures and A.R.R.T./A.S.R.T. code of ethics will result in notification to the clinical coordinator who will notify the department chairperson.
+Direction will then be given, as to what stage of violation the said offense is deemed.